 An avid lover of chamber music, Dr. Oliveros co-founded the Fuzion String Quartet, which was featured as the guest-quartet in the “2010 Hot Springs Music Festival” and quartet in residence at the “Cali de Camara 2012” International Chamber Music Festival in Colombia.
 As a former member of the YOA string quartet, he had the opportunity to work and perform concerts alongside famous Jazz musician Paquito D’Rivera.
 In addition to his performance career, Dr. Oliveros has extensive experience as an educator.
 He is an active teacher in the Houston area and was also a member of the prestigious YOA Global Leaders Program.
-He has given violin and chamber music masterclasses in Texas and abroad in countries such as Colombia, Peru, Uruguay, Mexico, and Cuba.
+He has given violin/viola and chamber music masterclasses in Texas and abroad in countries such as Colombia, Peru, Uruguay, Mexico, Cuba, and Chile (online format).

 Spanish pianist Yanira Soria has performed extensively as a soloist and chamber musician throughout the United States, China, Spain, Mexico, Czech Republic, Puerto Rico, Colombia, and Honduras.
 She holds degrees from Sam Houston State University and University of Houston, where she completed her Doctorate of Musical Arts and Master of Music degrees in Collaborative Piano and Chamber Music, studying under Mr. Timothy Hester.